travelience/Aida/readme.md

 ```

 # Actions
-To separate most of your code logic outside your template, Aida framework provide you a way to set dispatch and set actions. example:
+To separate most of your code logic outside your template, Aida framework provides you a way to set dispatch and set actions. example:
 ```php
 // config/actions.php